 I’ve been a pastor for 18 years.
 The first ten years were in a “mega church” where I wore a number of hats: congregational care, community outreach, small groups, and global missions.
 Then I served five years in a denominational role as director of a ministry which focuses on ethnic church planting and leadership development.
 Two years ago, I returned to the church I had served in previously to launch our first satellite campus in a neighboring community.
 After working as campus pastor for two years, I moved back into the local/global missions pastor role.

-My wife and I have been married for 25 years and have five wonderful kids (so far) ages 10-20.
+My wife and I have been married for 26 years and have five wonderful kids (and one awesome daughter-in-law) ages 12-22.

 I started this site because I’ve observed that personal finance issues can be complicated anyone, but especially for pastors.